yutakaA/XlsxReaderWriter/README.md

 Install [Carthage](https://github.com/Carthage/Carthage#installing-carthage) if not already available

 ## WARNING: Using Carthage with Xcode 12 (No ARM64 arch incliuder - New Mac silicon) please read this:
+## The zip included for Carthage use the provided carthage.sh file.
+If you use a New Mac silicon you will need to build

 Change to the directory of your Xcode project, and Create and Edit your CartFile and add XlsxReaderWriter:
 [Using Carthage with Xcode 12](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md)